 If the vehicle is located on private property and is not so enclosed, the owner will be notified that the vehicle must be removed or placed within an approved enclosure.
 If the vehicle is not removed or placed within an approved enclosure within an allotted time, the owner will be fined and the vehicle will be removed at the owner's expense.

-Anyone wishing to report abandoned vehicles anywhere within the City Limits of the City of Panama City, please call the Code Enforcement Department, Monday through Friday, between the hours of 8:00 a.m. and 5:00 p.m. at 850-872-7209.
+Anyone wishing to report abandoned vehicles anywhere within the city limits of the City of Panama City, please call the Code Enforcement Department at (850) 872-7209.

 The Code Enforcement Department enforces Chapter 18 of the Panama City Municipal Code.
 This section states that it is unlawful for any person to place or leave on any property in the city any dilapidated furniture, appliance, machinery, equipment, building material or other item, which is either wholly or partially rusted, wrecked, junked, dismantled or in inoperative condition and which is not completely enclosed within a building.